snakster/cpp.react/tutorials/BasicAlgorithms.md

 // output: 22
 {% endhighlight %}

-In the other direction, with `Monitor` we can generate an event stream from signal changes:
+To convert in the opposite direction, `Monitor` generates an event stream from signal changes:
 {% highlight C++ %}
 class Entity
 {